-Are you financing a new home?
+Are you looking to finance a new home in Stuart?

-2 – Decide when you want to lock
+2 – Determine when to lock

-4 – Gather your paperwork
+4 – Compile your paperwork